yoavdror08/edu-java/README.md

 # edu-java

+## com.shaharyi.floodfill
+* Uses recursion to flood-fill area.

 ## com.shaharyi.cards
-* Lets you play the game of Whist agains the computer
+* Lets you play the game of Whist agains the computer.
-* Uses either array or stack for deck
+* Uses either array or stack for deck.
-* Uses linked list for cards in "hand"
+* Uses linked list for cards in "hand".

 ## com.shaharyi.sheep
 * Finds how many sheep are captured starting a specified spot.